Fighting Bigotry. Starting with History.

 Obermayer Awards

-Honoring people and organizations that work creatively and selflessly to raise awareness of Jewish history and culture in their communities in Germany, and to fight the rise of hate, prejudice, and antisemitism.
+Honoring people and organizations that work creatively and selflessly to raise awareness of Jewish history and culture in their communities in Germany, and to fight modern antisemitism and bigotry.

 Widen the Circle Network